Transferring to 4-Year Institutions

 Course Prefix Course Name Units

-Choose three courses minimum, at least one course from the Arts group and one course from the Humanities group:
+Choose two courses minimum, at least one course from the Arts group and one course from the Humanities group:6

 Arts Courses